 Where Anthony Bourdain Ate in Prague

 After getting oriented, Tony’s first meal in Prague is at Pivovar U Medvídků.
 Here, he tries traditional introductory dishes, including beer cheese on bread, slow-roasted pigtails, marinated rib of dark beef in beer, beef with rosehip sauce with chef Oldřich Sahajdák.

 The pair then head to Sahajdák’s own restaurant, La Degustation.
 As the name suggests, the chef brings a French sensibility to the kitchen while still sticking to traditional Czech foods.
 Bourdain samples parts of the tasting menu, including fried carp and potato salad; tripe soup; beef tartare with crispy chips; aspic of Prague ham with poached egg and homemade lard on toast; rabbit three-way; and smoked beef tongue with chanterelle mushrooms.

 Tony then sets out with travel writer Evan Rail to explore Pivovar Kout na Sumave.
-This historic brewery may now be permanently closed (the internet is undecided on this), but based on the slightly treacherous environment the two explore in the mouldering ruins of the brewery buildings this might be for the best.
+This historic brewery is now – unfortunately – permanently closed, but based on the slightly treacherous environment the two explore in the mouldering ruins of the brewery buildings this might be for the best.

 4. Pivovarsky Klub

 Opting for a safer place to continue drinking Czech beer, Rail and Bourdain head back into town to visit Pivovarsky Klub.
 This beer bar also serves Koleno (pork knuckle or shank) with red cabbage and horseradish – a super traditional Czech meal.